 Is the number of recyclable drinks containers used in Scotland every year.
 The scheme aims to capture 90% of them.

-Research suggests that the DRS will result in 34,000* fewer drinks containers littering our streets and countryside every year.
+Research suggests that the scheme will result in 34,000* fewer drinks containers littering our streets and countryside every day.

 Tackling the indirect impacts of litter could save Scotland £62 million a year.*